 Think about this before you scroll down for the answer.*

-- Deliver privilege tests or unconscious bias tests, such as the Harvard Implicit Association Test (IAT), to help employees identify their own blind spots.
+Tests like these or unconscious bias tests, such as the Harvard Implicit Association Test (IAT), help employees identify their own blind spots.
 Awareness of unconscious bias helps people use conscious thought to overcome it.

-- Consider having a forum or employee survey channel that permits anonymous submission.
+Consider having a forum or employee survey channel that permits anonymous submission.
 This allows people to ask ‘dumb questions’ to help them understand the perspectives and preferences of diverse groups.
-This helps to overcome a fear of getting it wrong and causing offence and breaks down diversity barriers.
+This helps to overcome a fear of getting it wrong and causing offense and breaks down diversity barriers.

 * The surgeon is the boy’s mother